1951 Rigid Frame 650 Triumph Bonneville bobber in 1967

 Met Ben Bright who is a former member of the Chip Foose “Overhaulin’ show at his new shop, Old Soul Speed and Custom, in Morro Bay and reached an agreement to sort out the body of the car.

 I stripped off all of the trim, bumpers and emblems then removed the interior and all of the glass in preparation for body work.
-Next came the scary Dustless Blasting of the body to discover how much damage was hidden under the paint.
-Turned out to be on the razors edge of overwhelming.

 The shock of seeing the car in it’s bare form almost led me to abandoning the project.
 It looked like a tree limb had fallen on the roof, rust rot in both rear 1/4 panels, both rear wheel openings, both rear wheel tubs, the bottom of the tail pan, the left rear fender, the spare tire tub, the outer rocker panels and the bottom of both doors.
 In addition to the rot the body was heavily dented and looked like it had been used as a backstop at a ball game.
 All hidden by a generous amount of bondo and paint.